 The Challenges have been backed by some of the UK’s largest companies with Ryman, UCFB, The F.A, Natwest and Alton Towers all having set challenges for the students in recent years.
 In 2013 the TNEC challenge ambassador was Lord Sugar and from 2014 onwards former Dragon and Retail entrepreneur Theo Paphitis has fronted the challenge.

 The Cousins have also won awards for their work, picking up ; Most Enterprising Learning Product at the SFEDI and Institute for Enterprise and Entrepreneurs awards (2015), Social Enterprise Entrepreneurs of the Year at The Great British Entrepreneur Awards (2016), Best New Business at The Shropshire Chamber of Commerce Awards (2017),Young Entrepreneurs of the Year at the Sentinel Business Awards (2018).

 The guys have also teamed up with Natwest and UCFB to launch the National Skills Challenge with college-aged students and they are also providing a lot of support to NCOP groups with University Outreach and bespoke business challenges for the likes of Screwfix.

-The lads were also the youngest deliverers of the government start up loans helping over 150 businesses in the midlands region access over £1 million in start-up funding.
+Prior to this, the duo were also the youngest deliverers of the government start up loans helping over 150 businesses in the midlands region access over £1 million in start-up funding.